Anastasiya Shepilenko

 Anastasiya Ruslanivna Shepilenko (Анастасія Русланівна Шепіленко, born 9 October 2000) is a World Cup alpine ski racer from Ukraine.
+She represented Ukraine at the 2022 and 2026 Winter Olympics.

 Career

-Shepilenko started her international career in 2017 when she represented Ukraine at the 2017 European Youth Olympic Winter Festival in Turkish Erzerum (she was 25th in slalom and 36th in giant slalom).
+Shepilenko was born in Lviv.
+She started her international career in 2017 when she represented Ukraine at the 2017 European Youth Olympic Winter Festival in Turkish Erzerum (she was 25th in slalom and 36th in giant slalom).
 After that she competed at four World Junior Championships achieving following best results by discipline: 23rd in alpine combined in 2020, 28th in Super-G in 2020, 30th in slalom in 2021, 35th in downhill in 2020, 51st in giant slalom in 2020.
+She also competed at the 2023 and 2025 Winter World University Games, achieving 3 finished in the top 10 with 7th in the 2025 Super-G being the best result.

 Shepilenko debuted at the World Cup on 23 January 2022, when she finished 34th in Super-G in Cortina d'Ampezzo.

 In 2022, Anastasiya Shepilenko was nominated for her first Winter Games in Beijing.
 Her best finish at the Games was 37th in Super-G.

-As of January 2025, Shepilenko participated at three consecutive World Championships: in 2019, 2021, and 2023.
-After the 2023 competitions, her best performance was 30th in Super-G in 2023.
+As of January 2025, Shepilenko participated at four consecutive World Championships from 2019 to 2025.
+As of 2025, her best performance was 30th in Super-G in 2023.
+In 2025, Ukraine competed in the team event for the first time ever, losing 0–4 to Italy in the first round.
+The team included both sisters Shepilenko, Maksym Mariichyn, and Roman Tsybelenko.

+On 3 September 2025, Anastasiya Shepilenko finished 3rd behind American Haley Cutler and Czech Barbora Novakova in downhill at the South American Cup stage held in La Parva, Chile.